Increased Complexity and Necessary Care

 Thoroughly Prepare for Your Divorce

 In any divorce in the state of California, the law requires that all parties submit information disclosing all sources of income and an inventory of all assets owned.
-It is of utmost importance to ensure that you are thorough in providing this information and that you speak with your high-asset divorce attorney throughout this step.
+It is of utmost importance to ensure that you are thorough in providing this information and that you speak with your attorney throughout this step.

 While potentially tedious to those who have a large number of assets, the courts do not look favorably upon those who fail to disclose assets.
 Failure to disclose all assets and income could lead to an unfavorable settlement agreement or penalties such as fines or jail time.